hu-macsy/lama_old/scai/sparsekernel/doc/index.rst

 Description
 ***********

-The SparseKernel library is used to group functionality for different sparse matrix formats.
+The SparseKernel library provides kernel routines for different sparse matrix formats.
 Currently the COO, CSR, DIA, ELL and JDS formats are supported.
 The best supported format is the CSR format.
-Every of the other formats contains operations to copy to and from CSR.
+For each other format there are routines to convert to and from CSR, this is also supported for the dense format.
-They are additional provided for dense storage.
-Besides operations for conversion, operations for calculations and property checking are included.
-The functions are provided for different backends.
+Besides operations for conversion, operations for matrix-vector and matrix-matrix computations and for property checkings are included.
 Every format supports the matrix-vector multiplication.
-The matrix-matrix multiplication is currently just supported by CSR and ELL.
+The matrix-matrix multiplication is currently only supported for the CSR, ELL, and dense format.

-*********
-Contents:
-*********
+Like all other kernel routines in the LAMA framework, the sparse matrix kernels are registered in the kernel registry and are always implemented on the Host device but also on all other backends wherever possible.
+For every sparse format and for the dense format a corresponding KernelTrait structure groups the supported routines of the format and specifies name and signature of each routine.
+Within the library, these KernelTraits are used for the registration of the implementations.
+When using the SparseKernel library, these KernelTraits are used to access the different kernel implementations on the supported backends.

+********
+Contents
+********

 .. toctree::
    :titlesonly: